stefanp312/LEDcube/README.md

 In order to control the LED cube I needed a way to model the cube in code and then update the cube with the data from the model.
 I used a boolean array with 3 dimensions that represented the X,Y,Z coordinates of an LED on the cube.
 Now when creating patterns for the cube, only the datasource needed to be modified thus simplifying the pattern making process.

-We could only update the cube one layer at a time due to the way the LEDs were wired however this problem solved by using the persistence of human vision.
+I could only update the cube one layer at a time due to the way the LEDs were wired however this problem solved by using the persistence of human vision.
 If we updated each layer sucessively and fast enough it would appear to an observer that the entire cube was illuminated at the same time.
 The only time that this illusion could break down is if the update rate of the cube is decreased.

 Thus, I only needed to be able to address 16 LEDs at a time using the shift registers.
-This meant that would need to shift out 2 bytes of data when updating one layer of the cube.
+This meant that I would need to shift out 2 bytes of data when updating one layer of the cube.
 These bytes of data were created by iterating of the datasource and adding values to them from an array made when the Arduino first starts up.
-Every power of two represents a different LED, when you add them together multple LEDs would light up.
-The other tricky concept was that the 4x4 face needed to be broken in half and two seperate bytes needed to be shifted into the shifters.
+Each LED on a face is mapped to a power of two, thus when you add these values together you can illuminate multiple LEDs.
+The way it works is the first byte gets sent into the first register initially, then when the next bye is shifted out it takes the place of the first byte and pushes it into the second register.

 **Update Function**
 ```c